-Innate's revenue denominated in U.S. dollars has represented approximately 100%, 88% and 78% of revenue in the years ended December 31, 2019, 2020 and 2021, respectively.
-Payments in U.S. dollars represented approximately 64%, 48%, and 50% of the payments in the years ended December 31, 2019, 2020 and 2021, respectively.
+Innate's revenue denominated in U.S. dollars has represented approximately 88%, 78% and 92% of revenue in the years ended December 31, 2020, 2021 and 2022, respectively.
+Payments in U.S. dollars represented approximately 48%, 50%, and 50% of the payments in the years ended December 31, 2020, 2021 and 2022, respectively.
 In order to cover this foreign currency exchange rate risk, the Company kept in U.S. dollars a part of the consideration received from AstraZeneca in June 2015, January 2019 and September 2020.
 The Company kept the entire U.S dollars portion of the proceeds received from its October 2019 global offering in U.S dollars.
-The Company does not use hedging instruments.
+The Company does not use hedging instruments in its current operations.
+Refer to Item 3.D.
+Risk Factors - Innate's business may be exposed to foreign exchange risks.